nosecreek/fantasy-hockey/readme.md

 ## Frontend

 The Frontend is a React app.
-If running locally, it will automatically proxy requests to the local backend running at `https://localhost:3003/`.
+If running locally, it will automatically proxy backend requests to the local backend running at `https://localhost:3003/`.

 ### Install